MariMendM/devops-sandbox/Project001/README.md

 ### Create AWS CloudFormation stack

-1. Create stack using cloudformation.yml\*.
-Mandatory to have a key-pair already created before to run the stack
+1. Create stack using cloudformation.yml\* file.
+Parameters:
+* General Configuration
+  * Environment Name: the name to be used for tagging resources created by stack
+* Network Configuration
+  * VPC IP range: CIDR block for VPC created by stack (cannot be already in use)
+  * Public Subnet VPC IP range: CIDR block for public subnet; must be in accordance to VPC's CIDR block
+* EC2 Configuration
-   * EC2 instance will already have Docker and Jenkins installed
+  * KeyPair for EC2 instances: select an already existent key-pair
-1. Open jenkins (http:\\SERVER_IP:8080)
-   * SERVER_IP is outupt by cloudformation under "public ip for ec2"
-   * Jenkins URL is also output by cloudformation
+  * Ip4ServerConnection: IP or CIDR block from machines that can SSH EC2 public\* instances

 \* If not using AWS stack for demo, do not forget firewall rules as described in [CloudFormation description](#firewallrules)

 ### Finish Jenkins installation

+1. Open jenkins
+   * Jenkins URL is output by CloudFormation under "URL of Jenkins installed in EC2"
+   * IP of server can be retrieved from URL
 1. Connect to server by SSH to acquire unlock password
    * sudo cat /var/lib/jenkins/secrets/initialAdminPassword (or folder indicated on Jenkins' welcome screen)
 1. Install plugins